 If you’re going to submit your music to blogs, SubmitHub is the way to go.
 It’s cheap, transparent, painless, and fair to both parties.

 Give it a shot and share your thoughts and strategies in the comments!

-Update: Jeff at SubmitHub was kind enough to share this article with the bloggers on the platform.
+Update: Jason at SubmitHub was kind enough to share this article with the bloggers on the platform.
 Shortly thereafter, Salacious Sound came through with the promised post on my first song.
 Would it have happened anyway?
 Probably!